 Despite the temporary nature of many of the country’s wartime and early post-war prefabs, some have survived.
 This has sometimes resulted from a local protest against the threat of demolition and redevelopment.

-Recognition of the architectural and historical significance of the prefab was eventually given in 1998 when 16 prefabs in Birmingham were listed Grade II, and in 2009 when six were listed in south-east London.
+Recognition of the architectural and historical significance of the prefab was eventually given in 1998 when 16 prefabs in Birmingham were listed at Grade II, and in 2009 when six were listed in South East London.

 Wake Green Road, Moseley, Birmingham

 Phoenix design prefab bungalows were built along Wake Green Road in Moseley, Birmingham, in 1945.
-They were constructed by the Ministry of Works on land and foundations supplied by Birmingham City Council.
+The Ministry of Works constructed them on land and foundations supplied by Birmingham City Council.

 Modelled on the prototype Portal bungalow exhibited at the Tate Gallery in 1944, 2,248 Phoenix prefabs were built as part of the Temporary Housing Programme.